Profoto expands into studio automation with StyleShoots acquisition

 The StyleShoots Vertical rig is designed for mannequin-based product photography.

-The StyleShoots Vertical rig is designed for mannequin-based product .
+The StyleShoots rig is designed for mannequin-based product photography.
 StyleShoots

-Swedish lighting company Profoto just announced its purchase of StyleShoots, a maker of studio automation products aimed at the fashion e-commerce market.
-Under the terms of the deal, Profoto paid some 18 million euros ($19.6 million USD) for 100% of StyleShoots and says expects to retain all of its acquisition’s 41 employees.
-That includes both its current CEO and CFO, who were until now also StyleShoots’ owners.
+Swedish lighting company Profoto just announced its purchase of StyleShoots, a Dutch maker of studio automation products aimed at the e-commerce .
+Under the terms of the deal, Profoto paid some 18 million euros ($19.6 million USD) for 100% of StyleShoots and says it expects to retain all of its acquisition’s 41 employees.
+That includes both its current and CFO, who were until now also StyleShoots’ owners.

 The merger